 However, that one-star hotel can have a whole bunch more charm than a five-star luxury high rise hotel.
-Charm has as much to do with star ratings in Italy as Chef Boyardee has with real Italian cuisine.
+In Italy, charm has as much to do with star ratings as Chef Boyardee has with real Italian cuisine.

 I generally feel more comfortable in 3-star hotels.
-The number of 1 and 2 star hotels are dwindling anyway, due to the lower demand for bathroom-free hotel rooms.
+The number of 1 and 2 star hotels are dwindling anyway, due to the lower demand for bath-down-the-hall hotel rooms.
 The slack all over Europe is being taken up by hostels, which are expanding their offerings to include private, lockable rooms with a bit more privacy as well as a bit more luxury.
-See: Hostelbookers.com to see what's available..
+See: Hostelz to see what's available.

 So how to I find a hotel in Italy?
-Well, there are times when I just hop off a train and find a hotel near the train station.
+Well, there are times when I just hop off a train and find a hotel near the train station if I'm traveling on public transportation in the off season.
 If the place seems iffy, I have a look at a room before committing.
 Unless I'm staying a long while, it's usually far more convenient to stay near the train station if I'm coming in by rail.

 On the other hand, when I'm driving or coming in from the airport, I usually reserve a hotel or B&B in advance.
-I look for hotels from sites that have user reviews.
-These sites don't let just anyone make up fictional stories about the hotel rooms.
+I look for hotels from sites that have user reviews from people who've actually stayed in the hotels.
+Sites like Booking.com don't let just anyone make up fictional stories about the hotel rooms.
 You can only review if you've actually stayed in one.
 Of course, that leaves you free to lie about it all you want, but I figure if a hundred or so people say nice things about a room, it's probably fine for me.

 That's a great question.
 I'm glad I asked it.
 Here's the thing: the Internet has made reservations much easier than they were in the 70s (when it was almost impossible).
 The internet has also made it much more necessary (highly-rated hotels fill up faster now because it's easier because everyone's reserving in advance).